 Alexandria

-Like anywhere else we are travelling our main purpose is to have fun, adventure and see where the road takes you.
-In order for no one to ruin it for us we need to be properly equipped.
+Like anywhere else we are travelling, our main purpose is to have fun, adventure, and see where the road takes us.
+For no one to ruin it for us, we need to be properly equipped.

-Sunscreen or spf oil: Highly recommended when journeying under the hot sun in the desert all day, especially when you have many outdoor activities to attend to.
-Sunburns are very likely otherwise if you are not very tanned naturally or not wearing long sleeves.
+Sunscreen or SPF oil: Highly recommended when journeying under the hot sun in the desert all day, especially when you have many outdoor activities to attend to.
+Sunburns are very likely otherwise if you are not naturally very tanned or are not wearing long sleeves.

-Mosquito protection: Super necessary equipment for any traveller in Egypt.
-You will definitely need it especially if you are staying close to the Nile or even more if you are taking one of the cruises down the river; mosquitos love rivers and lakes.
+Mosquito protection: Super-necessary equipment for any traveller in Egypt.
+You will definitely need it, especially if you are staying close to the Nile, or even more if you are taking one of the cruises down the river; mosquitoes love rivers and lakes.

 Adapter: Good thing to have a plug adapter with you.
-If you travel often we recommend a travelling adapter.
+If you travel often, we recommend a travel adapter.
 Some of them can transform and match almost any plug in the world.

 Useful words